Knowledge · DIFC family office

 Frequently asked.

 Because it functions as a private signal at home and an opaque signal in the US.
-The US side reads the holding brand for named US co-investment, US LP references, US-state-law documentation, US service providers, and US-legible governance.
+The US side judges the holding brand for named US co-investment, US LP references, US-state-law documentation, US service providers, and US-legible governance.

 Absent US co-investment narrative.
 Governance opacity.
 Pricing and term posture inconsistent with US-institutional expectations.